MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XIV-Commodity-Credit-Corporation-Department-Agriculture/subchapter-B-Loans-Purchases-Other-Operations/part-1466-Environmental-Quality-Incentives-Program/subpart-A-General-Provisions/section-1466.3.md

 (3) Regenerate and sustain the soil.

-*Soil testing* means the evaluation of soil health, including testing for the -
+*Soil testing* means the evaluation of soil health, including testing for the—

 (1) Optimal level of constituents in the soil, such as organic matter, nutrients, and the potential presence of soil contaminants (including heavy metals, volatile organic compounds, polycylic aromatic hydrocarbons, or other contaminants), as determined by NRCS; and